 St. Irenaeus, Against Heresies, Bk.
 5, 19.1 (c.
 180 A.D.)

 Elizabeth, the mother of John the Baptist, says "Who am I that the mother of my Lord should come to me?"
 (Lk 1:43) This passage gives us a title for Mary.
 She is "mother of my Lord."
 After Jesus was born the Bible says:

 "And going into the house they [the Magi] saw the child with Mary his mother, and they fell down and worshiped him" (Mt 2:11 my emphasis).

 The Bible calls her by her name, "Mary," and by her title "mother" while the passage calls Jesus by the title "child," which puts him in relation to her at the very moment the Magi worshipped him.
 They weren't kneeling because He was a baby, but because He was God.
 Jesus didn't become divine some time later in life.
-I think the Bible was trying to teach us who Mary is in relation to Jesus (God).
+The Bible was trying to teach us who Mary is in relation to Jesus (God).
 She is his Mother even when he is being worshipped as God, making her "Mother of God."

 Catholics think the title "Mother of God" is Biblical.
 In a special way, she is mother of the incarnate God, who is fully God.
 He was always God, and Mary gave birth to him as such.
 Today, Catholics don't have a problem kneeling in Mary's presence either.
 She is as much with Jesus today as she was on that day when she held him and the Magi kneeled in her presence to worship of him.
 When we kneel in the presence of Mary it is because she is with her Son, Jesus.
-I saw a cool bumper sticker that said:
+We saw a cool bumper sticker that said:

 "Wise men still find Jesus with his mother."